NathanKun/TempHumChart_RpiRecorder/README.md

-# TempHumChart_RpiRecorder
+# TempHumiChart_RpiRecorder
-Recorder part for RaspberryPi3 for TempHumChart project
+Recorder part for RaspberryPi3 for TempHumiChart project